 The transactional attorneys at HaukOwens believe a properly crafted estate plan should distribute your estate upon your death in exactly the way that you intend and protect your assets to greatest extent possible during your life.
 Your estate plan should maximize the efficiency of the administration to minimize the stress on your family during what can be a difficult time.
 Furthermore, your estate plan should strive to reduce or eliminate every tax, fee, and court cost.

 At minimum your estate plan should answer the following questions:

 At Hauk & Owens we understand that your time is valuable.
 We offer a free initial consultation to review your current estate plan and discuss exactly what you want your estate plan to accomplish.
 Prior to our first meeting we will send you a confidential client information form for you to complete.
-This allows us to really get to know you and your family situation at our first meeting instead of spending the entire meeting getting standard biographical information.
+This allows us to really get to know you and your family situation before our first meeting instead of spending the entire meeting getting standard biographical information.
 At the conclusion of our initial meeting we will give you an estimate of how much it will cost to prepare your estate plan.
 In some situations we will be able to prepare your complete estate plan that same day.
-In others we will need a few days to review asset information and craft the plan.
 Our attorney will go over everything with you prior to signing your plan so that you understand exactly what your estate plan does.
 Most estate plans can be completed within two weeks.
 Please let us know if there is any reason to complete the estate plan sooner than that, as we are sometimes able to accommodate a shorter timeframe.